 Archivists prepare guides to archival and manuscript collections called finding aids.
-These typically contain a prose description of the collection and the person or organization that produced it, as well as a list of the contents that tells users how the collection is structured and where to find particular materials in it.
+These typically contain a prose description of the collection and the person or organization that produced it, as well as a list of the contents that indicates how the collection is structured and where to find particular materials.
 See the FAQ at the bottom of the page for more information about using the finding aids.

-You can find collections with online guides by searching below.
+You can find collections with finding aids by searching below.

 - How do I gain access to the materials described in these records?